Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 Observe that, by the no-valley property, every single-peaked profile is worst-restricted.
 However, the converse is not true: the two-voter profile with votes $a\succ b\succ c\succ d$ and $d\succ b\succ c \succ a$ is worst-restricted (indeed, any two-voter profile is worst-restricted), but it is easy to see that it is not single-peaked.
 We will encounter this profile again in \Cref{sec:subprofiles}, where we discuss forbidden subprofiles.
 Similarly, every single-caved profile is best-restricted, but the converse is not true.

-\begingroup \paragraph{Counting} Since value-restriction makes most sense in the context of domains $\mathcal D = L^n$ with product structure, it is interesting to ask how big the set $L$ can be: for a given $m$, what is the maximum number $f(m)$ of different orders that $L$ can contain without including the forbidden subprofile?
+\paragraph{Counting} Value-restriction makes most sense in the context of domains $\mathcal D = L^n$ with product structure.
+In this case, sets $L$ that induce value-restricted profiles are known as \emph{Condorcet domains}, and they have been intensely studied; see \citet{puppe2024maximal} for a recent survey.
+It is particularly interesting to ask how big the set $L$ can be: for a given $m$, what is the maximum number $f(m)$ of different orders that $L$ can contain without including the forbidden subprofile?
 This question is combinatorially challenging and has inspired much work \citep[see][for a survey]{monjardet2009acyclic}.
 It is easy to see that $f(3) = 4$: the 6 possible linear orders over three profiles split into two Condorcet cycles, and we need to eliminate one order from each.
 It is also not hard to check that $f(4) = 9$. \citet{fishburn1996acyclic} showed that $f(5) = 20$ and later that $f(6) = 45$ \citep{fishburn2002acyclic}.
 Computing the values of $f(m)$ for $m\ge 7$ remains open.
 To prove the lower bounds, \citet{fishburn1996acyclic,fishburn2002acyclic} introduced two schemes that produce large $L$-sets: the \emph{alternating scheme} and the \emph{replacement scheme}.
 The alternating scheme produces the unique maximum value-restricted sets for $m = 5$ and $m = 6$, but for $m \ge 16$, the replacement scheme is better.
-Fishburn conjectured that the alternating scheme is also optimal for $m = 7$, which would imply that $f(7) = 100$.
+Fishburn conjectured that the alternating scheme is also optimal for $m = 7$, which would imply that $f(7) = 100$ which was confirmed by \citet{galambos2008acyclic}.
+However, for $m = 8$, the alternating scheme has size $222$, while the largest domain contains $224$ orders \citep{leedham2024largest}.
 In the table, we show the known values of $f(m)$ and contrast with the maximum number $f_{\text{SP}}(m)=2^{m-1}$ of different orders in a single-peaked profile and with the maximum number $f_{\text{SC}}(m)={m\choose 2} + 1$ of different orders in a single-crossing profile.